-The information below outlines the range of options available to school personnel, in addition to the intervention based resolutions on the preceding page, when addressing student behavior.
+The information below outlines the range of options available to school personnel, in addition to the intervention-based resolutions on the preceding page, when addressing student behavior.
 The levels are provided to address both initial and repeat violations.
 KCSD school staff have discretion to consider the totality of the circumstances as they make discipline decisions and take into consideration mitigating circumstances such as age, developmental levels, disability, and other pertinent factors which may be relevant in addition to aggravating factors around the incident.
-An intervention based resolution should be considered before responses which remove a student from an instructional setting.
+An intervention-based resolution should be considered before responses which remove a student from an instructional setting.

 If a student is removed from an instructional setting, the removal should be combined with an intervention to prevent repeated behaviors.
+Restorative Questions and Affective Statements will be used by administrators with every level of Discipline.

 Level I Code of Conduct offenses are minor disruptions to the classroom environment.
 Typically, these are not referred to an administrator until the classroom level interventions are not correcting the behavior.
 With Level 1 behaviors, the goal is to correct the behavior while limiting time missed from class.
-Some examples of an administrator response, in addition to an intervention based approach resolutions, are but not limited to: Verbal reprimand, student conference, parent/student contact and/or conference, reteaching expectations, community service, withdrawal of privileges, class period of ISS, confiscation of tobacco/vapor nicotine products, alternate supervision.
-Repeated misbehavior requires a parent/teacher conference, a conference with the counselor and/or a conference with an administrator.
+Some examples of an administrator response, in addition to an intervention-based approach resolutions, include but are not limited to: verbal reprimand, student conference, parent/student contact and/or conference, reteaching expectations, community service, withdrawal of privileges, class period of ISS, confiscation of tobacco/vapor nicotine products, and alternate supervision.
+Repeated misbehavior requires a parent/teacher conference, a conference with the counselor, and/or a conference with an administrator.
 Staff should use responses in a graduated fashion.

-Level 2 Code of Conduct offenses are acts of misbehavior, whose frequency or seriousness disrupt the learning environment of the school.
+Level 2 Code of Conduct offenses are acts of misbehavior whose frequency or seriousness disrupt the learning environment of the school.
 These violations always result in the involvement of school administration.
 With Level 2 behaviors, the goal is to correct the behavior by stressing the seriousness of the offense while keeping the student in school.
-Some examples of administrator response, in addition to an intervention based approach resolution, may include but are not limited to: Parent Conference, loss of school privileges, community service, restitution, social probation, reteaching expectations, in-school suspension program, Friday/Saturday Detention, after school detention, short term loss of bus privileges.
+Some examples of administrator response, in addition to an intervention-based approach resolution, may include but are not limited to: parent conference, loss of school privileges, community service, restitution, social probation, reteaching expectations, in-school suspension program, Friday/Saturday detention, after school detention, and short-term loss of bus privileges.
 Staff should use responses in a graduated fashion.

-Level 3 Code of Conduct offenses are acts against a person(s) or property which directly or indirectly endanger the health of safety or others in the school.
-These offenses always result in the short term removal of the student from the school environment because of the severe nature of the offense.
+Level 3 Code of Conduct offenses are acts against a person(s) or property which directly or indirectly endanger the health or safety of others in the school.
+These offenses always result in the short-term removal of the student from the school environment because of the severe nature of the offense.
 Response options may include combinations of interventions, resolutions, and discipline.
 Some examples of response options may include but are not limited to: in school suspension, out of school suspension, and/or denial of bus privileges combined with intervention.
 Staff should use responses in a graduated fashion.
 Out of school suspensions should include a conference with parent and student the morning the student returns to school at the end of the suspension.
+Student Re-Entry Plan